-Leadership boils down to what we do, not the results of a spiritual gifts assessment or Myers-Briggs survey.
+Leadership boils down to what we do, not the results of a spiritual gifts assessment or Myers-Briggs assessment.
 These are good tools to help evaluate an individual and their leadership “potential,” but they do not tell us whether or not a person is good at leadership.
 Going to school, no matter how advanced the degree(s) or prestigious the school, doesn’t make a person a good leader.
 Good leadership is about putting others first with your actions.
 It’s about creating a culture that treats people with respect and encourages them to take risks.

 What are the fundamentals of good leadership?